Urban Greenspace and People Call

 Urban Greenspace & People Call

 RECLAIM Network Plus has funded 9 projects via this funding call for small research projects.
-Each project costing approx. £40k will explicitly address gaps in our knowledge of GBGI effectiveness against multiple outcomes, including social justice and equity.
+Each project costing approx. £40k explicitly addresses gaps in our knowledge of GBGI effectiveness against multiple outcomes, including social justice and equity.

 Project Title - Investigating the Use of Co-Design to Create an Inclusive and Accessible Green Space

-Thuy Nguyen - PhD Candidate, London Imperial College
+Thuy Nguyen - Centre for Environmental Policy, Imperial College London

 Blog Update - CLICK HERE